pankajparashar/canidev.tools/README.md

 - [Opera](https://canidev.tools/capture-node-stacktrace/opera)
  1. Enable "Capture node creation stacks" in Settings (`F1`) > Experiments.
 2. In the **Elements** panel > Select the node > Open the **Stack** **Trace** pane in the side panel to show the stack trace of the node creation.
-## 14. Capture screenshot from console
+## 14. Capture screenshot via console
  Can I take screenshot of a web page from the console?
 - [Firefox](https://canidev.tools/capture-screenshot-console/firefox)
- 1. Firefox has a built-in helper function `:selector` to capture screenshot of the current page from the console.
-Example:
+ 1. Firefox has a built-in helper function `:screenshot` to capture screenshot of the current page from the console.
+2. For example:
 ```
     :screenshot
     :screenshot --fullpage
     :screenshot --selector .css-selector
 ```
 - [Safari](https://canidev.tools/capture-screenshot-console/safari)
  1. Use `console.screenshot()` to capture the screenshot of the viewport.
 Alternatively, pass the target node to the function to capture screenshot of a specific node.